 The Isle of Arran is one of the most southerly islands in Scotland and is located in the Firth of Clyde.
 Often known as “Scotland in Miniature” due to its mountainous north and rolling hills in the south, it is less than 20 miles (32km) long and 10 miles (16km) wide.
 However, Arran still boasts an enormous array of wildlife, including deer, seals, red squirrels, otters, eagles and many varieties of other birds as well as 3 endemic varieties of Whitbeam trees.
-For more on Scottish wildlife see the Scottish Natural Heritage website.
+For more on Scottish wildlife see the NatureScot website.

 To find lots of information about transport, guidebooks/maps, places of interest and weather on Arran please see our Useful Links page.